vishal-srivastava-philips/CopyFiles/README.md

 # CopyFiles
-Command line utility to copy files from once location to another
+Command line utility to copy files from one location to another

 ## How-to-use
 * Modify CopyFiles.json as per you need